Foot & Ankle

 What is Mulder's click?

-Mulder's click is a clinical test in which the examiner squeezes the forefoot laterally while pressing the specific web space — the enlarged neuroma subluxes, producing a palpable and sometimes audible click.
+Mulder's click is a clinical test in which the examiner squeezes the forefoot laterally while pressing the specific web space.
+The enlarged neuroma subluxes, producing a palpable and sometimes audible click.
 It is the most specific physical finding for Morton's neuroma.

 Will I lose feeling in my toes after surgery?

-Yes — excision of the interdigital nerve produces permanent numbness between the affected toes.
+Yes.
+Excision of the interdigital nerve produces permanent numbness between the affected toes.
 Most patients find this an acceptable trade-off given the severe pain they experienced beforehand.
 The risk of complications beyond numbness is low.

 Are injections a permanent cure?